jo/couchdb-best-practices/README.md

 this way a) avoids conflicts and b) keeps the number of revisions low, which improves replication performance and uses less storage.

-## Your document ID is the best index
+## Your Document ID is the Best Index
 Before deciding on using a random value as doc `_id`, read the section [When not to use map reduce](http://pouchdb.com/2014/05/01/secondary-indexes-have-landed-in-pouchdb.html)